 Arizona HOA Disclosure Requirements: A Guide for Sellers and Agents

-Arizona's HOA Landscape
+Arizona's HOA Market

 Two Statutes, Two Types of Communities

-- •Condominiums are governed by A.R.S. §33-1260 (Arizona Condominium Act)
+- •Condominiums fall under A.R.S. §33-1260 (Arizona Condominium Act)

-- •Planned communities (single-family HOAs, townhome HOAs) are governed by A.R.S. §33-1806 (Arizona Planned Community Act)
+- •Planned communities (single-family HOAs, townhome HOAs) fall under A.R.S. §33-1806 (Arizona Planned Community Act)

 Planned Community Disclosures (A.R.S. §33-1806)